-Get to La Térmica Cultural Centre on the No 7 bus from Plaza de la Marina.
+Get to La Térmica Cultural Centre on the No 7 bus from Alameda Principal (south side).

-24 March sees us running 21km around the city and celebrating the event’s 30th anniversary.
+22 March sees us running 21km around the city and celebrating the event’s 30th anniversary.
 If you haven’t signed up, the only option available at the moment is to go on the waiting list but you never know.
 Try your luck here.
 And give us a big cheer as we make our way around central Malaga!

 Markets in Malaga in March

-Red Friday at La Térmica – the monthly vintage market and cultural event over 50 vintage stalls including guest stall Sea Shepherd, the ocean conservationists.
-Live music from 9pm and the screening of Sita Sings the Blues, a musical animation film by American Nina Paley.
+Red Friday at La Térmica – the monthly vintage market and cultural event over 50 vintage stalls takes place on Friday 6 March.
+Live music from 9pm and the screening of Sound Triology: Boiler Room.
 Plus the usual selection of food trucks.
-Get to La Térmica Cultural Centre on the No 7 bus from Plaza de la Marina.
+Get to La Térmica Cultural Centre on the No 7 bus from the Alameda Principal.
 7pm to midnight.

 El Zoco market on Muelle Uno sells arts and crafts every Sunday from 11am to 6pm.
 Combine your browsing with a stroll in the sunshine under the Pergola and a visit to Artsenal, a great art centre on the corner of Muelle Uno.

-La Plaza Merced Market – this great Sunday market offers arts and crafts in the lovely surroundings of the Plaza de la Merced to Calle Tomás Heredia in Soho and takes place on 22 March, 11am to 7pm.
+Soho Market – this great Sunday market offering arts and crafts has swapped venues from Plaza de la Merced to Calle Tomás Heredia in Soho and takes place on 22 March, 11am to 7pm.

 P.S. – Heads-up for events in Malaga in April